999rpm/neovim-config/README.md

 nvim
 ```

-First launch bootstraps lazy.nvim, installs everything in `lua/plugins/`, and Mason grabs LSP servers, formatters, linters, and debug adapters in the background.
-It'll be a little slow the first time and take over your terminal with download logs.
-That's expected — subsequent launches are fast.
+First launch bootstraps lazy.nvim, installs the plugins under `lua/plugins/`, and Mason installs LSP servers, formatters, linters, and debug adapters in the background.
+The first launch is slower and prints installation logs; later launches are not.

-`:checkhealth` afterward if anything looks off.
+Run `:checkhealth` afterward if anything looks off.

 ## Layout